Google Docs

 Related integrations

-These are example ways Snow can use Google Docs when building apps with you.
-This list is meant to show examples, not document every possible capability.
-Connecting an account does not make Snow run these automatically on its own.
+These are the Google Docs actions available to the apps you build with Snow.
+Connecting an account does not make Snow run these on its own.

 Tool to create a copy of an existing Google Document.
 Use this to duplicate a document, for example, when using an existing document as a template.
 The copied document will have a default title (e.g., 'Copy of